groo-dev/record-release/README.md

       # Release is automatically recorded after job succeeds!
 ```

-### Multi-Job Workflow
+### Two-Job Workflow

-For workflows with multiple jobs, use `dry-run` in the first job and explicit `version` in the last job.
+For workflows with separate build and deploy jobs.
+Session and artifacts are automatically transferred.

 ```yaml
 name: Build and Deploy